MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

    * If you need to break into code in a TypeScript or JSX source file and are unable to do it, use **Attach to Process** as described in the previous steps to attach the debugger.
 Make sure you that your environment is set up correctly:

       * You closed all browser instances, including Chrome extensions (using the Task Manager), so that you can run the browser in debug mode.
-Make sure you start the browser in debug mode.
+Also, make sure you start the browser in debug mode.

       * Make sure that your sourcemap file includes a reference to to your source file that doesn't include unsupported prefixes such as *webpack:///*, which prevents the Visual Studio debugger from locating *app.tsx*.
 For example, this reference might be corrected to *./app.tsx*.
-You can do this manually in the sourcemap file or through a custom build modification.
+You can do this manually in the sourcemap file or through a custom build configuration.

        Alternatively, if you need to break into code in a source file (for example, *app.tsx) and are unable to do it, try using the `debugger;` statement in the source file, or set breakpoints in the Chrome Developer Tools (or F12 Tools for Microsoft Edge) instead.